Small Business Owner’s Guide to the Holiday Bonus

 Holiday Bonuses This Year

-In a survey Business Know-How conducted two years ago, 41.6% of participants indicated they were giving a holiday bonus.
+In a survey Business Know-How conducted a few years ago, 41.6% of participants indicated they were giving a holiday bonus.
 A few of those respondents added comments such as, “If I can afford it.”

-In 2022, however, inflation, labor shortages, and concerns about a recession could impact bonus payments.
+In 2024, however, inflation, labor shortages, and other factors could impact bonus payments.
 Some businesses may dig deep to give a holiday or year-end bonus as an incentive to retain employees.

 Lowe’s gave out $55 million in bonus cash to hourly employees in September 2022 to help them cope with inflation.
 While September isn’t holiday season, it comes near the holidays and puts pressure on small and local businesses to do something for their employees.